AntoineCrestani/TOP/README.md

-This project has the goal of creating vacation itinerares in Occitania, allowing for different user types and starting positions.
+This project has the goal of creating vacation itineraries in Occitania, allowing for different user types and starting positions.
 Uses dash and mongodb
 # File architecture
 => TOP